 Gregory J. Nedved, President and Chair of the Board of Trustees, has been affiliated since 2008 with NML, where he has served in various capacities (exhibit designer, docent, newsletter editor, associate, trustee, secretary).
 He led the effort to create NML’s unique International Flag of Language in 2008.
 An award winning Defense Department historian, he has nearly 30 years of experience with Chinese-Mandarin as a military and government linguist, translator, interpreter, instructor, and freelancer.
 He has been a two-time president of the Defense Department’s Crypto-Linguistic Association, a professional language organization, and continues to run the organization’s newsletter.
 He is interested in the preservation of Native American languages and culture, having helped fund a Mi’kmaq (Nova Scotia/New Brunswick) language preservation DVD (cartoon) in 2006 (he had earlier helped fund a library on the Lower Brule Sioux Reservation in his home state of South Dakota).
 He has written books and articles on topics as diverse as vexillology, presidential trivia, steamboats and Chinese history.
 He is currently a docent at the National Cryptologic Museum at Fort Meade, Maryland.
 He has a B.A. from Saint Vincent College in history, M.A. from Hawaii Pacific University in diplomacy and military studies and is a graduate of the Naval War College Fleet Seminar Program and the University of Chicago’s Advanced Translation Certification Program.

-Jill Robbins, Ph.D., Chief Technical Officer, develops online learning materials for English learners.
+Jill Robbins, Ph.D., Vice President and Chief Technical Officer, develops online learning materials for English learners.
 She is currently working on the NML virtual exhibit committee.
 She has taught language learners and teachers in the U.S., Japan, Saudi Arabia, Sri Lanka, and China.
 Her research explores language learning strategies and metacognition.
 Dr. Robbins is the co-author of Integrating EFL Standards into Chinese Classroom Settings, Impact Listening 2, and The Learning Strategies Handbook.
 Dr. Robbins has served on the NML Board of Trustees from 2007 and helps maintain the NML website.
 She earned a Ph.D. in Applied Linguistics from Georgetown University.